insights-workshop/insights-workshop.github.io/_pages/2021/program.md

 > - *The Highs and Lows of Simple Lexical Domain Adaptation Approaches for Neural Machine Translation* <br/> Nikolay Bogoychev and Pinzhen Chen
 > - *Backtranslation in Neural Morphological Inflection* <br/> Ling Liu and Mans Hulden
 > - *Does Vision-and-Language Pretraining Improve Lexical Grounding?* <br/> Tian Yun, Chen Sun and Ellie Pavlick
+> - *Recurrent Attention for the Transformer* <br/> Jan Rosendahl, Christian Herold, Frithjof Petrick and Hermann Ney